travelping/ergw/METRICS.md

  * update\_pdn\_connection\_set\_response
  * version\_not\_supported

-If the HTTP API has been enable the metrics can be read at `/metrics`.
+If the HTTP API has been enabled, the metrics can be read at `/metrics`.
 Stepping into the result is also possible, e.g.:

     curl -X GET "http://localhost:8080/metrics/socket/gtp-c/irx/rx/v1" -H  "accept: application/json"